 As specified in section 847 of this title, water rights license holders are required to file reports when requested by the board.
 Annual reports required under this section are in addition to any specific reporting requirements in a water right license.

-Reports of licensee shall be filed annually before February 1 after the close of the twelve month reporting period on forms available at the board's website.
+Reports of licensee shall be filed annually before February 1 after the close of the twelve month reporting period on the board’s online reporting platform.
 Provisional data and information may be used in the report of licensee if final data are not available by the reporting deadline.
 If provisional streamflow data are used in the water use report, an amended report based on final streamflow data shall be filed within one month of the date the final streamflow data are available.
 The board may rely upon any report, including a report based on provisional data, until and unless a revised report is filed.
 A failure to file a licensee report is a violation of license terms.

 The annual reports shall include the following information: